Local index theory for certain Fourier integral operators on Lie groupoids: Introduction

+We will explain how to extract local index formulas from this theorem in a forthcoming paper. \\

 Let us now give a brief description of the article.
 Section \ref{sgrou} recalls elementary notions about Lie groupoids, convolution algebras, and pseudodifferential operators.
-We introduce the basic extension $(E):0\to \Bc\to\Ec\to\Ac\to 0$ associated to the action of a Lie groupoid on a submersion and describe the index map.
-In section \ref{scy} we define the cyclic cohomology of the smooth convolution algebra of a Lie groupoid, both in the algebraic and topological case, and establish the properties of localization and Morita invariance.
+We introduce the basic extension associated to the action of a Lie groupoid on a submersion and describe the index map.
+In section \ref{scy} we review the cyclic cohomology of the smooth convolution algebra of a Lie groupoid, both in the algebraic and topological case, and establish the properties of localization and Morita invariance.
 In section \ref{sexci} we recall the computation of the excision map from \cite{P8} and prove Theorem \ref{ttop}.
-In section \ref{szeta} we use zeta-function renormalization techniques to prove the residue Theorem \ref{tres}.
-Then section \ref{sgeo} describes the construction of cyclic cohomology classes from geometric cocycles.
-By localization at units, this construction is used in section \ref{sloc} where Theorem \ref{tgeo} is proved.
-Finally section \ref{sfol} contains the example of a transverse flow on a codimension one foliation. \\
+In section \ref{szeta} we use zeta-function renormalization techniques in order to prove the residue Theorem \ref{tres}. \\

-{\bf Acknowledgements:} This work partially supported by CNRS emerged from a stay at the Institut de Math\'ematiques de Jussieu, Universit\'e Paris 7 for the academic year 2012-2013.
-The author is very grateful to all members of the team ``Alg\`ebres d'Operateurs'' for their warm hospitality and the excellent working conditions, and especially to Georges Skandalis for many helpful discussions.
+{\bf Acknowledgements:} This work was completed during a stay at the Institut de Math\'ematiques de Jussieu, Universit\'e Paris 7.
+The author is very grateful to all members of the team ``Alg\`ebres d'Op\'erateurs'' for their warm hospitality and the excellent working conditions, and especially to Georges Skandalis for many helpful discussions.